SuYeonJang1/ageing-migrants/README.md

 The provided code also includes supplementary analyses on the following:

-	(1) random-effects models
+     (1) random-effects model
      (2) stratified analysis by age at migration
-  	(3) models including health behaviour characteristics (4) models using the redefined outcome measure where we combine cardiovascular diseases and diabetes into one condition
+     (3) models including health behaviour characteristics
-    	(5) analysis including the missing observations
+     (4) models using the redefined outcome measure where we combine cardiovascular diseases and diabetes into one condition (5) analysis including the missing observations
      (6) analysis including the inverse probability weights to check for the attrition bias.

 You can access the SHARE data from their website (https://share-eric.eu/data/).